-In Glasgow the festive season flies by in a blur of lights and music as one of the city’s most loved traditions swings into action at the Scottish Event Campus.
+In Glasgow the festive season flies by in a blur of lights and music as one of the city’s most loved traditions swings into action with the IRN-BRU Carnival at the Scottish Event Campus.

 Now in its 102nd year and back after being forced to take a Covid-19 enforced break in 2020, the IRN-BRU Carnival is Europe’s largest indoor funfair and has drawn generations of families, year on year, to the banks of the River Clyde.